RandomSearch18/a-level-project/docs/readme.md

 Below is an example route that demonstrates two features I like about OSRM: it suggests an equally-valid alternative route (translucent and dotted) as well as the main one (solid), and it gets onto the pavement as soon as possible.

 ![A screenshot of a route overlaid onto a map.
 The start point is on a road but the route goes onto the pavement to the side of the road at the next crossing](assets/osrm.png)

+### Essential features

+Based on my own ideas, initial stakeholder interviews, and research of similar programs, I have produced a list of essential features which will provide the most value to my program's users.

+#### Route generation

+The core utility of a navigation app comes from the route it can generate.
+It should be able to produce a safe, legal, and fast route between the two provided points.

+#### Drawing the route on a map

+My stakeholder interviews, especially with Andrew, have shown that having the route displayed on a map is the most valuable way to present the information.